 The other day I was cleaning the bathroom and trying to decide what to do with my little dove when I was done.
 Well, he decided for me by walking into the room and climbing into the bathtub.
 Ok then, another bathtub painting party it is!
 This time I taped a couple of pieces of parchment paper up on the tiles and gave him the yellow, blue, and green paint.

 After he was done I hung them up in the kitchen to dry/admire for a couple of days while I decided what exactly I wanted to do with them.
 Then an oh-so-rare flash of brilliance happened and I pulled a piece of green vellum and two different green papers out of my scrapbooking supplies.
 With the lighter shade of green scrapbook paper I let my son color all over it with every shade of green crayons and colored pencils that we had.
 It was quite the masterpiece.
-Then, using my Fiskar's circle cutter I cut several 3" and 4" circles out of all the papers and when I was done I was left with this:
+Then, using my Fiskar's circle cutter I cut several 3" and 4" circles out of all the papers and when I was done I was left with these:

 I laid them out in a random order as far as colors, but kept the pattern as 3 small circles, 1 big circle.
 Then I punched two holes in each one (not hard, but a little time consuming), strung them up on string I already had and viola!
 A cute, free, St. Patrick's day garland that my little dove helped me make. :)

-Labels: child activities, holidays, home decor, paint, paper
+Labels: child activities, holidays, paint, paper